-Optional: Request for Information - The issuer requests more information about the transaction.
+Optional: Request for Information (RFI) - The issuer requests more information about the transaction.
 At this stage, no money is withdrawn from your account.
-However, if you do not respond to the Request for Information in a timely manner, a chargeback may take place, and money may be withdrawn from your account.
-For more information, check our FAQ.
+However, if you do not respond to the RFI in a timely manner, a chargeback may take place, and money may be withdrawn from your account.

 - Provide the requested transactional information to the issuer.

-- Notification of Chargeback - A Notification of Chargeback (NoC) may follow a Request for Information (RFI), or occur immediately after the transaction payment status is set to Settled or Refunded skipping the RFI step.
-In most cases, a chargeback is a next step after a NoC.
-It usually occurs a couple of days after the NoC.
+Notification of Chargeback (NoC) - A chargeback has been initiated by the issuer, and can be defended.
+The NoC may follow a RFI, or occur immediately after the payment status is set to Settled or Refunded, skipping the RFI step.
+The chargeback debit usually occurs a few days after you receive the NoC.